-- The Migration MPTF results will focus on outcomes and outputs related to alignment with key Global Compact Guiding Principles of funded Joint Programmes and initiatives.
+- The Migration MPTF results will focus on outcomes and outputs related to alignment with key Global Compact Guiding Principles of funded Joint Programmes.
 Programmatic/ thematic results will be reflected in the respective Joint Programme results frameworks.
-In addition, country-level results will be complemented by narratives / stories on how these results were achieved; - The operational aspects of the Migration MPTF will be assessed through specific performance indicators; - A corresponding Monitoring Framework with Means of Verification, Data Source, baselines and targets (where applicable) will be developed to complement the monitoring of the Results Framework.
-The elements of the Monitoring Framework may be adjusted as and when deemed necessary; - A library of programmatic indicators will also be developed, for use by Joint Programmes to be funded by the Migration MPTF; and - At the end of 2022, the Results Framework will be reviewed and adjusted to capture lessons learned from the 2020-2021 operationalization of the Migration MPTF.
+In addition, country-level results will be complemented by narratives / stories on how these results were achieved. - The operational aspects of the Migration MPTF will be assessed through specific performance indicators. - A corresponding Monitoring Framework with Means of Verification, Data Source, baselines and targets (where applicable) will be developed to complement the monitoring of the Results Framework.
+The elements of the Monitoring Framework may be adjusted as and when deemed necessary. - At the May 2022 IMRF, Member States requested for identification of a limited set of indicators to assist in conducting inclusive reviews of progress related to the implementation of the GCM, as well as to include a comprehensive strategy for improving disaggregated migration data at the local, national, regional and global levels.
+Once these indicators are endorsed by Member States, the Fund will endeavour to align programmatic indicators accordingly. - At the end of 2026, the Results Framework will be reviewed and adjusted to capture lessons learned from the 2023-2026 operationalization of the Migration MPTF.

-1. Alignment with the Sustainable Development Goals (SDGs)
+Alignment with the Sustainable Development Goals (SDGs)

 The Global Compact is rooted in the 2030 Agenda for Sustainable Development and aims to leverage the potential of migration for the achievement of all Sustainable Development Goals (SDGs), as well as the impact this achievement will have on migration in the future.
-As such, it is imperative that all Migration MPTF funded joint programmes and initiatives are firmly aligned to the SDGs.
+As such, it is imperative that all Migration MPTF funded joint programmes are firmly aligned to the SDGs.

 As a programmatic framework, the Migration MPTF clusters the Global Compact's 23 objectives under 5 thematic areas, and all Joint Programmes funded by the Migration MPTF will implement under one of these thematic areas.
 In addition, in order to be funded, every project will be required to contribute towards a relevant SDG target.
-The Migration MPTF Management Unit (herein after: Fund Management Unit, or FMU) will thus track and analyse the funding allocations to these thematic areas, as well as to the relevant SDG targets.
+The Migration MPTF Fund Management Unit (FMU) will thus track and analyse the funding allocations to these thematic areas, as well as to the relevant SDG targets.